raparkhurst/likewise/README.md

 Requirements
 ------------
-Right now this has only been tested on Ubuntu so only Ubuntu or Debian systems.
-In addition you will need to download the packages for likewise and put them into a local repository that each node will have access to.
+You will need to download the likewise packages from BeyondTrust and place them in an accessible repository.

+Currently I have only tested this on Ubuntu 14.04 but it should also work on Debian based systems.

 Attributes
 ----------